What Are FHA Multifamily Loans And Who Is Eligible?

 AUTHOR:

-KEVIN GRAHAMIf you’re thinking of buying a home with several units so that you can live in one and rent out the others in order to make investment income, you might find yourself looking into FHA multifamily loans.
+KEVIN GRAHAMIf you’re thinking of buying a home with several units so that you can live in one and rent out the others for investment income, you might find yourself looking into FHA multifamily loans.
 While these are great in specific instances, if you’re just looking to rent out a few units, you may not need one.

 What Is An FHA Multifamily Loan?

-A Federal Housing Administration (FHA) multifamily loan allows borrowers and real estate investors to buy a multifamily home, which is defined by the FHA and other mortgage investors as a property that has 5 units or more.
-Homes with up to 4 units are considered single-family housing, so those properties wouldn’t qualify for this type of loan.
+A Federal Housing Administration (FHA) multifamily loan allows borrowers and real estate investors to buy a multifamily home, which is defined by the FHA and other mortgage investors as a property that has five units or more.
+Homes with up to four units are considered single-family housing, so those properties wouldn’t qualify for this type of loan.

-Under the traditional FHA mortgage program, clients can purchase a home with up to 4 units.
-The advantage of this is that borrowers can get favorable terms such as a low down payment and they may receive lower interest rates than they would with the typical multifamily loan.
+Under the traditional FHA mortgage program, clients can purchase a home with up to four units.
+The advantage of this is that borrowers can get favorable terms such as a low down payment and they may receive lower interest rates than they would with typical multifamily financing.
 In addition, requirements for income, credit and debt-to-income ratio (DTI) are less strict than many other loan options.

 For Owner-Occupiers

-The FHA became part of the Department of Housing and Urban Development (HUD) in 1965, becoming a key part of the housing strategy for the U.S. to allow more people to own and occupy homes.
+The FHA joined the Department of Housing and Urban Development (HUD) in 1965, becoming a key part of the housing strategy for the U.S. to allow more people to own and occupy homes.
 The mission of the FHA is to make housing available to home buyers with lower incomes or past credit mistakes that might otherwise keep them from fully participating in the housing market.

 While the FHA doesn’t directly make home loans, it insures these loans.
 This means that lenders take on less risk when they originate these loans in the event that a borrower defaults.